 Having rehearsed in fourteen different schools, churches, synagogues, and halls over a period of thirty-three years, the choir purchased in 1998 its first permanent rehearsal home, which includes a 900-square-foot rehearsal hall and space for offices, wardrobe, and music.

-Dr. Christopher Eanes took the helm as Artistic Director in 2009, later expanding his role to include duties of CEO, and during his tenure oversaw the establishment of an endowed scholarship fund, the addition of changed voices to allow for more continuity in the boys’ experience during an otherwise challenging life transition, and perhaps most transformative for both the boys and the organization: the establishment of our three-year Cultural Curriculum which has been a turning point for our program.
+Dr. Christopher Eanes took the helm as Artistic Director in 2009, later expanding his role to include duties of CEO, and during his tenure oversaw the establishment of an endowed scholarship fund, the addition of changed voices to allow for more continuity in the boys’ experience during an otherwise challenging life transition, and the establishment of our three-year Cultural Curriculum which has been a turning point for our program.

-The Boychoir continues to reach boys from more than 100 schools in the Greater Cincinnati Region, and Boychoir alumni have gone on to sing with the Vienna Boychoir, the American Boychoir School, and have earned a total of seven GRAMMY Award nominations.
+The Boychoir continues to reach boys from all over the Greater Cincinnati Region, and Boychoir alumni have gone on to sing with the Vienna Boychoir, the American Boychoir School, and have earned a total of seven GRAMMY Award nominations.

 Robert McSpadden, Founding Director 1965-1977